 - 1.1 The complainant should first discuss the matter with the most appropriate person.
 This may be their lecturer/teacher or the course leader; or the person providing the service (e.g. a member of the information and guidance team). - 1.2 The person receiving the complaint will endeavour to resolve the complaint in a timely, fair and objective manner and report the outcome to the complainant. - 1.3 If the complainant is dissatisfied with the outcome the issue should be escalated to the most appropriate manager (e.g. responsible for the area of service) who will investigate and endeavour to resolve the complaint as quickly as possible.
-If the complainant is unsure who the most relevant manager is they should be advised to enquire at reception or contact the Quality of Education Manager by phone on 01642 865498 or by email at jonny.brown@the-etc.ac.uk If the complainant is still dissatisfied at the conclusion of this informal stage the manager must provide them with information and advice regarding the formal complaint process, including timescales, and a copy of the Complaint Form.
+To do this the manager will contact the complainant, acknowledge they have understood the complaint, and communicate the outcome of their dealing of the complaint to the complainant.
+If the complainant is unsure who the most relevant manager is they should be advised to enquire at reception or contact the Quality of Education Manager by phone on 01642 865400 or by email at quality@the-etc.ac.uk If the complainant is still dissatisfied at the conclusion of this informal stage the manager must provide them with information and advice regarding the formal complaint process, including timescales, and a copy of the Complaint Form.